CleanseProject/Cleanse/README.md

 Easily create new location-based events, and view them ordered by distance or date

 ### Chats
-Create ont-to-one or group ral-time chats with push notifications
+Create one-to-one or group real-time chats with push notifications

 ### Places
 Integrated map with the locations of every event